Robert R. Garwood: Military service and capture

-1967-1972
+1967–1972

 Garwood was held as a prisoner of war at Camp Khu northwest of Da Nang along with two United States Army prisoners.
 In May 1967, after repeated indoctrination sessions, Garwood was offered his release.
-He was given, and for the remainder of his time in Vietnam carried, an undated "Order of Release."
+He was given, and for the remainder of his time in South Vietnam carried, an undated "Order of Release."
 It was written in English, apparently so Garwood would recognize its importance, and it bore the seal and authorizing signature of the "Central Trung Bo National Liberation Front Committee," apparently so any Vietnamese would similarly appreciate its significance.
 Unlike those who had been offered release before him, Garwood declined and instead asked to join the VC.
 He adopted the Vietnamese name Nguyen Chien Dau and joined the VC.
 As a member of the Military Proselytizing Section of Military Region 5, he taped and wrote propaganda messages, made loudspeaker broadcasts near Marine Corps positions and assisted in guarding and indoctrinating U.S. prisoners in the MR-5 POW camp located in the village of Tra Khe, Trà Bồng District, Quảng Ngãi Province.
 Garwood lived with the camp guards outside the compound and, when not in the camp, was armed with a rifle or pistol.
 He dressed as the guards did and had freedom of movement both within and outside the camp.
 He frequently questioned U.S. prisoners and continually urged them to "cross over," as he had.
 In a surprisingly short period Garwood became fluent in Vietnamese and often acted as an interpreter for the North Vietnamese when they interrogated American prisoners.
-In July 1968 Garwood was given officer status in the VC and promoted to a grade equivalent to Second Lieutenant.
+In early July 1968, Garwood was given officer status in the VC and promoted to a grade equivalent to a U.S. second lieutenant.